-Angina is chest ache induced by the heart muscular tissue obtaining inadequate oxygen through its blood supply.
+Your angina symptoms appear as chest ache induced by the heart muscular tissue obtaining inadequate oxygen through its blood supply.
 In health care terms this is called cardiac ischaemia.
 It is typically triggered by constrictings in the coronary arteries, limiting blood flow with them.
 The clinical term angina pectoris might be utilized by a doctor when talking to you concerning your angina.

 Angina is a short-term pain in the upper body that may differ from a moderate rigidity or pain to a severe crushing heaviness.

 It may move to the neck, jaw, arms or through to the higher areas of the back.

 In some cases angina could seem like indigestion and force you to belch, and is often related to a feeling of shortness of breath.

 The duration of angina pain is often quick, lasting for just a few moments or a couple of minutes.
 You will certainly learn to identify your very own pattern of angina symptoms: when it is most likely to occur, just how long it will last and the kind of pain you might really feel.

 Typically angina is brought on by exercise or emotional anxiety and subsides in time after relaxation.
 Most patients encounter angina that begins after a specified level of physical exercise– this is called stable angina.
 Stable angina could be more readily prompted if you exercise on hills, in chilly or windy weather or after food.

 If the frequency, extent or period of your angina symptoms alter you are advised to seek clinical attention.